owainevans/summer_birds/writeup/notes.md

-## Tables and inference programs simple summary and RN batch and filter.

 ## Glossary
 **Betas** - the four Beta Parameters that we infer in the parameter estimation task.
 Ground-truth values for this round are [2,1,0,1].